Last updated: October 2, 2020

 - FoxFilter: browser plugin for Firefox.
 Personal content filter that blocks inappropriate content.

 Considering Special Needs

 Many children have special needs which can impair their ability to engage in a productive online experience.
 Thankfully, there are many tools available to make the internet a more welcoming place.

-- Open Dyslexic Plugin for Chrome and for Firefox — A browser extension that displays page content using a font designed to be readable by people with dyslexia.
+- Open Dyslexic: a plugin for Chrome that displays page content using a font designed to be readable by people with dyslexia.

 - Dyslite: a similar, but premium, cross-browser plugin with more font options.

 - WebbIE: a browser for the blind and visually-impaired, designed to work well with screen readers and text-to-speech software.

 Positive Reading and Resources

 Ultimately, the internet is a good thing for your children.
 You need to keep them safe, of course.
 But the internet can enrich your children's lives in ways that were never possible before.